thesadru/disnake/docs/api.rst

 Event Reference
 ---------------

-This section outlines the different types of events listened by :class:`Client`.
+This section otlines the different types of events listened by :class:`Client`.

-There are two ways to register an event, the first way is through the use of :meth:`Client.event`.
-The second way is through subclassing :class:`Client` and overriding the specific events.
+There are two ways to register an event, the first way is throgh the use of :meth:`Client.event`.
+The second way is throgh subclassing :class:`Client` and overriding the specific events.
 For example: ::

     import disnake